 Nuclear regulation and monitoring

-We and other agencies monitor environmental levels of radiation through the sampling of air, drinking water, foods, and upon beaches.
+Environmental levels of radiation are monitored through the sampling of air, drinking water, foods, and beaches.
 Businesses and organisations wishing to use radioactive materials must be licensed and these are enforced by the Environment Agency.

-Allerdale Borough Council is part of RIMNET, a network that advises the Government and local authorities on actions following a radiation incident.
+RIMNET is a network that advises the Government and local authorities on actions following a radiation incident.
 More information can be found on the Gov.UK website.

 Mobile phone signals